Sorry, you need to enable JavaScript to visit this website.

 Yet, McConnaughey’s first job out of college as a junior-level economist at the Federal Communications Commission (FCC) was more serendipity than strategic career planning.
 McConnaughey said he sought a job at the Federal Trade Commission (FTC) but due to a misunderstanding was given a phone number to call about an opening at the FCC.

-Subscribe to Digital Nation Reports RSS feed
+Subscribe to Data Central Reports RSS feed